Skip to content

 Conformal: MATLAB Shape Analyzer

 Static shape and dimension analysis for MATLAB.
-No MATLAB license required.

 What it catches

-Most of what it catches comes down to dimension mismatches, whether that's in multiplication, concatenation, element-wise operations, or backslash solves.
+Most of what Conformal catches comes down to dimension mismatches, whether that's in multiplication, concatenation, element-wise operations, or backslash solves.
 It can also flag type errors when you use structs or cells where numbers are expected, and it checks for index out of bounds, division by zero, and negative dimensions when it can prove them from the code.
 It follows shapes through user-defined functions (including pre-2016 end-less definitions and no-arg procedures), anonymous functions with closure capture, and cross-file calls to sibling .m files.

 In the editor

-Diagnostics show up as underlines as you type, and you can hover any variable to see its inferred shape (matrix[3 x n]).
-If you use * where .* was probably intended, or && where & should be, it suggests the fix.
-Function definitions appear in the sidebar and breadcrumbs, and the status bar shows warning counts.
-The extension registers its own MATLAB grammar, so you don't need the MathWorks extension.
+First, diagnostics show up as underlines as you type, and you can hover any variable to see its inferred shape (like matrix[3 x n]).
+Go-to-definition works for user-defined functions and external functions in sibling files.
+Second, if you use * where .* was probably intended, or && where & should be, Conformal suggests the fix.
+Function definitions appear in the sidebar and breadcrumbs via document symbols, and the status bar shows warning and error counts along with which modes are active.

-The analyzer handles most files in under 100ms, so real-time analysis is on by default with a 500ms debounce.
+Presently, Conformal handles most files in under 100ms, so real-time analysis is on by default with a 500ms debounce.
 A 700-line file with 36 warnings takes about 99ms, and cross-file workspace analysis runs in under 70ms.
-There's no MATLAB runtime involved.
+The extension also registers its own MATLAB grammar, so you don't need the MathWorks extension.

 Install